BatmanCoder-Phora/BatmanCoder-Phora/README.md

 👋 Hi, I’m Sephora Bateman.
 I am a senior at the University of Utah studying Computer Science and I am set to graduate this spring with my bachelors.
 When it comes to the type of development on a project, I am fine to code on either both the backend and the frontend.
 I like different thing on each of the different development types for example, I like working on the frontend because making the project look nice for the clients however, I have worked on the backend of project more than the front end.
 The languages I have the most experience in is Java, C#, C++, C with some experience in JavaScript, HTML, and python.

-The purpose of this repository is to have a collection of school projects to have worked on throughout my schooling, for future employers or other software programmers to see.
-The projects in this repudiatory are meant to be seen, for inspiration, not straight up copied.
+The purpose of this repository is to have a collection of school projects I have worked on throughout my schooling, for future employers or other software programmers to see.
+The projects in this repository are meant to be seen, for inspiration, not straight up copied.